pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What is the difference between forking and cloning a repository as opposed to just cloning a repository?

 * **Your Answer:** When you Fork the repo then you are adding it under your repository.
-Just cloning would two versions of the same repositoty.
-If there
+Just cloning would two versions of the same repository.
+If changes are made to the orginal repo are reflected in the fork.
+When you have a forked repository you must create a pull request or the changes will only be reflected on the fork.

 ---